DanKop7/CSharp-Exercises/Programming Fundamentals and Unit Testing/04.Simple Conditional Statements/README.md

 ## 08. Ticket Price
 Reads a ticket type as a string ("student" or "regular") from the console.
 Calculates and prints the price in the format `${price}`.
 If the input does not match the predefined types, prints `"Invalid ticket type!"`.

+## 09. Valid Triangle
+Reads three integer numbers representing the sides of a triangle.
+Checks whether the sides satisfy the triangle inequality theorem and prints `"Valid Triangle"` if they can form a triangle, otherwise prints `"Invalid Triangle"`.